 If you haven’t really taken the time to process what your purpose, vision, and values are it’s an understatement to say that it should be priority number one before undertaking any further recruitment.
 Because ongoing hiring of unsuitably aligned employees will only damage your business in the long run, and will probably become a costly endeavour as you lose retention and end up rehiring again and again in the process.

 Not sure where to start?
-Try the Culture as a Foundation For Growth course from our Fuel My Business app to unpack what your company stands for: its beliefs, behaviours, aspirations.
+Try the Culture as a Foundation For Growth course from our Fuel My Business app to unpack what your company stands for in its beliefs, behaviours, and aspirations.
 This is essential in order to move forward with values-based recruitment.
 By nailing these points and really creating a powerful work culture you will positively impact your hiring, improve the workplace for existing employees that align, and add value to your company in spades.

 Why is Values-based Recruitment So Important?